hazeoscar/lifeHacks/README.md

 This project is to illustrates basic knowledge of Angular by implementing component, service and model.

 Gurinder and Yeganeh are group partners in this project.
+This project illustrates different hacks that can be used in daily life and also gives reviews from people.

 ## Models
 outdoor.ts- [Gurinder]

+review.ts- [Gurinder]

 beauty.ts- [Yeganeh]

 ## Services
 outdoorhacks.service.ts- [Gurinder]

+review.service.ts- [Gurinder]

 beauty-hack.service.ts- [Yeganeh]

 ## Components
 outdoor- [Gurinder]

+reviews- [Gurinder]

 beauty- [Yeganeh]